voidbits/role-js/README.md

 npm start
 ```

-The services directory is the backend with is running with express, cd to services and execute
+The services directory is the backend which is running with express, cd to services and execute
 ```
 npm install
 node services